robertocerinaprojects/machine_learning_workshop/README.md

-# machine_learning_workshop
+# Machine Learning Workshop
-an introductory lecture to machine learning
+A set of introductory notes and code for the study of Machine Learning.